-A copy of the Committee's decision goes to the Complainant and the member and/or the Holder of a Certificate of Practice.
+A copy of the Committee's decision goes to the complainant and the member and/or the CoP holder.

 A. Dismiss a Complaint

 This means the matter is dismissed.
 You will receive a letter confirming the matter has been dismissed.